-The other software we used is based on the code LAMMPS [39], which has been modified by our group.
-We have implemented SDPD, a particle-based hydrodynamics method [40], where each particle represents a microscale fluid volume.
+SDPD Simulations.
+The other software we used is based on the code LAMMPS (39), which has been modified by our group.
+We have implemented SDPD, a particle-based hydrodynamics method (40), where each particle represents a microscale fluid volume.
 Particles in SDPD interact through pairwise conservative, dissipative, and random forces.
 A particle density of $12/(\mu m)^3$ was used, corresponding to a resolution of $0.54\mu m$ (the diameter of a sphere having the average volume of a solvent particle).
-To model fluid-structure interactions, we employed friction forces in the DPD method [41] in order to couple fluid flow and the motion of RBC membranes.
-The used version of SDPD conserves angular momentum [21], which is crucial for simulations with fluids having different viscosities.
+To model fluid-structure interactions, we used friction forces in the DPD method (41) to couple fluid flow and the motion of RBC membranes.
+The used version of SDPD conserves angular momentum (21), which is crucial for simulations with fluids having different viscosities.

 The RBC is modeled as an impenetrable membrane enclosing an inner fluid.
-We have used bounce-back reflections at a membrane to prevent fluid particles to cross the membrane both from inside and outside [20].
-The membrane was made up of 3000 vertices connected with springs.
-The model has featured stretching, bending and compression resistance.
-Governing potentials, numerical implementation, and parameter values are identical to those in Ref.
-[42], except where noted in the text.
-Local and global area, and volume conservation are modeled by penalty-like potentials.
+We have used bounce-back reflections at a membrane to prevent fluid particles from crossing the membrane both from inside and outside (20).
+The membrane was made up of 3,000 vertices connected with springs.
+The model has featured stretching, bending, and compression resistance.
+Governing potentials, numerical implementation, and parameter values are identical to those in ref.
+42, except where noted in the text.
+Local and global area and volume conservation are modeled by penalty-like potentials.
 Bending energy has followed Eq.
-(1)

-and the bending rigidity is related to thermal energy as $\kappa_b = 70k_BT$.
+S1 and the bending rigidity is related to thermal energy as $\kappa_b = 70k_B T$.